-The scheme lies within the boundary of North Lanarkshire Council, which has six Air Quality Management Areas (AQMAs) within its administrative boundary.
-The nearest AQMA, 'Chapelhall', lies approx. 3 km northwest of the scheme and is declared for particulate matter < 10 μ m (PM10).
+The scheme lies within the boundary of Scottish Borders Council, which has no Air Quality Management Areas (AQMAs) within its administrative boundary.
+The nearest AQMA, 'Lanark', lies approx. 80 km northwest of the scheme and has been declared for nitrogen dioxide (NO2).

-One site registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases lies within 1 km of the scheme.
-Details are as follows:
+There are no sites registered on the Scottish Pollutant Release Inventory (SPRI) for air pollutant releases lies within 1 km of the scheme.